 This might just be the ultimate sandwich.
 It’s got succulent pork, bitter greens, crisp bacon and the sweet and tangy combination of vinegar and hot sauce.
 If there’s a more perfect combination of flavors, I’m not sure what it is.
 This bad boy has all of that.
 It’s like putting all the best of the deep South in your mouth with every bite.… Read the rest

 Ham and beans is a Southern staple.
 It’s simple, soul-satisfying comfort food at its very best.
 You’ll find this dish being made in almost every Southern household whenever a ham bone is available.
-It’s the best way I know of to use up leftover ham from Easter, Thanksgiving or Christmas.
-(Or even as an excuse to make a ham!)
-Ham and beans is invariably served with freshly baked cornbread to sop up all the wonderful juices.… Read the rest
+It’s the best way I know of to use up leftover ham from Easter, Thanksgiving or Christmas.… Read the rest

 I love salami.
 I was raised in the Northern California wine country, so this delectable treat has been a part of my life since I was a toddler.
 I so love this Italian cured pork that I’ve waxed poetic about it before, here, here and here.
 Salami in one form or another has been a staple in my refrigerator for most of my life.… Read the rest